exercism/website-copy/automated-comments/csharp/general/remove_throw_not_implemented_exception.md

-The code contains the initial `throw new NotImplementedException` code.
-This statement can safely be removed, as it will either make the test suite fail, or is never called.
+Try removing the `throw new NotImplementedException` code, which either causes one or more tests to fail, or is in a part of the code that is never reached.